benjamineruvieru/kicksciti/README.md

 ### Find the Old Project Code:

-If you're interested in the code of the old project, you can find it in the "v1" branch of this repository.
+If you're interested in the code of the old project, you can find it in the "v1" branch of this repository.~~

 ### Note on Current Version:

-The current version available on the Play Store is based on the old app.
-We will continue to support this version until the new and improved app is ready for release.
+~~The current version available on the Play Store is based on the old app.
+We will continue to support this version until the new and improved app is ready for release.~~

+Edit: 🎊🎊The new version is currently complete and live on Play Store and Apple Appstore🎊🎊.

+You can download new the application [here](https://www.kicksciti.com)

 ### Get Involved!